lupyuen/lupyuen.github.io/src/rust6.md

 ```

 Yeah there's not much point in wrapping __usleep__ and __close__?
 Since we don't check the Return Values.

+_Can we auto-close the File Descriptor when it goes out of scope?_

+TODO: Managed File Descriptors

 # Runs on Linux / macOS / Windows